-- changes in earnings estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' earnings estimates: - changes in our status as an entity eligible to receive SBIR contracts and grants; - quarterly variations in our or our competitors' results of operations; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - announcements by us, or by our competitors, of acquisitions, new products, significant contracts, commercial relationships or capital commitments: - litigation, such as our settled litigation with Hansen; - any major change in our board of directors or management or any competing proxy solicitations for director nominees; - changes in governmental regulations or in the status of our regulatory approvals; - announcements related to patents issued to us or our competitors; - a lack of, limited or negative industry or securities analyst coverage;
+• changes in earnings estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' earnings estimates;

-- · discussions of our company or our stock price by the financial and scientific press and online investor communities such as chat rooms; and - general developments in our industry.
+- changes in our status as an entity eligible to receive SBIR contracts and grants; - sales of our common stock by our significant stockholders, or the perception that such sales may occur, including as a result of the registration for resale of shares of common stock owned by Dr. Kent Murphy; - quarterly variations in our or our competitors' results of operations; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - announcements by us, or by our competitors, of acquisitions, new products, significant contracts, commercial relationships or capital commitments; - litigation; - any major change in our board of directors or management or any competing proxy solicitations for director nominees; - changes in governmental regulations or in the status of our regulatory approvals; - announcements related to patents issued to us or our competitors; - a lack of, limited or negative industry or securities analyst coverage; - discussions of our company or our stock price by the financial and scientific press and online investor communities such as chat rooms; and - general developments in our industry.